 Bronte beach cafes are also the perfect half-way stop to fuel you the rest of the way.
 One of the most famous being The Three Blue Ducks.
 We visited the Byron equivalent and it was hands down, the best brunch we’ve ever had so it’s no surprise it’s Bronte sister is usually queued out the door.

 According to Google Maps Bronte to Clovelly is only 20 minutes along the Bondi Coastal walk path, however there are so many photo opportunities and beautiful views back towards Bondi Beach that it will likely take a lot longer if you’re snap happy like us.

-Snorkel: Instead of walking around Clovelly beach along the Bondi to Coogee walk, we suggest a little detour, crossing the South side of the bay and heading past the car park.
+Instead of walking around Clovelly beach along the Bondi to Coogee walk, we suggest a little detour by crossing the South side of the bay and heading past the car park.
 Here you will reach a protected marine reserve and one of Sydney’s best hidden gems – The Gordons Bay Underwater Nature Trail.